 There’s an easy way to find out whether your vitamin D levels are within a normal range —or if they are too low (or too high).
 Vitamin D deficiencies are common, but thankfully, they can often be easily reversed.

-Our at-home vitamin D blood test is a simple but effective way to learn more about your vitamin D status.
-This vitamin D blood test measures the concentration of vitamin D in a sample of blood to help detect a deficiency.
-It may also tell you if you’re getting too much of the vitamin through oversupplementation.
+Our vitamin D blood test is a simple but effective way to learn more about your vitamin D status.
+This vitamin D blood test measures the concentration of vitamin D in a small sample of blood, which can better help you to know your vitamin D status.

 Once you order your test kit, it’s shipped directly to you.
 You register the test online using the unique code that’s included in your kit, then collect your blood sample with a simple finger prick (the kit includes a lancet for pricking your finger along with clear instructions to guide you through the process).
 Next, you ship your sample to the lab using the prepaid shipping label included with the kit.
 In just days, your easy-to-understand results will be viewable on our secure, online platform.
 If you do not have a normal vitamin D status, your healthcare provider may recommend vitamin D supplementation to restore your levels.